kujirahand/konawiki3/README.md

 ## Konawiki3 is simple.

 It is very simple PHP wiki engine.
+(Looks like PukiWiki).

 ```
 * header